TrueHopolok/VladOS/modules/db/documentation.md

 Provides initalization, migration, execution and testing for database.
 Will create a directory database if not created at the root of the project.

+Queries for different purposes will be located in the sub directories of the package.

 ## Index

 - [Constants](<#constants>)